Apple Health is a place where you can store and track all of your health and fitness data in one place.

 Set up irregular rhythm notifications

-One of the newer features being taken advantage of is irregular heartbeat notifications.
+One of the more recent Watch features that's being powered into Health is irregular heartbeat notifications.
 This will allow your Apple Watch, all the way back to Series 1, to check for irregular heartbeats.
 If it senses something, it'll let you know to check it out with your doctor, as irregular heartbeats can be a sign of atrial fibrillation.
-If you've got a Series 4 or Series 5, all your ECG readings will also be in the same area.
+If you've got a Series 4 or later, all your ECG readings will also be in the same area.

 To set up irregular rhythm notifications: